Crystallize logo

 Top Static Hosting and Deployment Solutions in 2025

-There are many available static website hosting platforms today, and covering and explaining all is out of the scope of this post.
-Here, we’ll look at ten we've been using so far:
+There are many static website hosting platforms available today, and covering and explaining them all is out of scope for this post.
+Here, we’ll look at ten we've been (one way or another) using so far:

 1. Vercel